Engine International Air Pollution Prevention (EIAPP) certificates and Technical Files

 Recreational vessels must have on board an EIAPP certificate and Technical File for each marine diesel engine greater than 130kW installed on the vessel.
 These requirements have applied since 2007.

 Engine family or group certificates

-NOx testing and certification for an engine family or group of serially manufactured engines is permitted to avoid certification testing of every engine for compliance with the NOx emission limits.
+NOx testing and certification for an engine family or group of serially manufactured engines is permitted to avoid certification testing of individual engines for compliance with the NOx emission limits.
 Each installed engine requires its own EIAPP Certificate.
 These must be engine serial number-specific and in the IMO-agreed format.1

 Supplying an EIAPP certificate

 As of 1 January 2023, engine suppliers and anyone who carries out a major conversion on a marine diesel engine is required to provide an EIAPP certificate (and supporting Technical File) for each marine diesel engine with a power output above 130kW sold for installation on: